 After operator EasyMile completed testing, Linden LEAP launched its passenger service in February 2020.
 The ribbon cutting and launch was attended by city officials, Smart Columbus staff, and residents from the South Linden neighborhood.
-The passenger service operated Monday – Friday: 6am – 8am, 9:30am -2pm, 4:30pm – 8pm and Saturday – Sunday: 6am – 8pm.
-The two AV shuttles that served the route picked-up passengers every 12 minutes and it took roughly 24 minutes to ride from one end of the route to the other.
+The passenger service operated Monday – Friday: 6am – 8am, 9:30am -2pm, 3:30pm – 8pm and Saturday – Sunday: 6am – 8pm.
+The two AV shuttles that served the route aimed to pick-up passengers every 12 minutes, meaning it would take roughly 24 minutes to ride from one end of the route to the other.
 They traveled an average of 12 mph and did not exceed 15 mph.
-On February 20th, three weeks after launch, a passenger fell and required medical attention.
-The National Highway Transportation Safety Administration (NHTSA) then required that all EasyMile vehicle service be suspended on all AV shuttles in the country until the NHTSA could conduct an investigation.

-The AV shuttles have a ramp for persons with disabilities that was available during the three weeks of passenger service in February.
-The operators now use the newly updated concrete landing pads to help load items from the St. Stephen’s food pantry.
-Pictured above, a Rosewind Estates Community Center worker unloads boxes of food items from the Linden LEAP.
+The EasyMile EZ10 shuttles are equipped with a ramp that facilitated people with disabilities’ access to the AV shuttle during the three weeks of passenger service in February.
+As the Linden LEAP program evolved into a food delivery service, the shuttle ramps are deployed to connect the shuttle to the updated concrete landing pads to help EasyMile’s shuttle operators and food pantry workers to load and unload boxes from the St. Stephen’s food pantry, as pictured above.
 The food items typically consist of grains, meats, shelf-stable foods, fresh fruits, vegetables, and dairy products.
 In April 2020, the food pantry served close to 1,000 new households.
 The St. Stephen’s food pantry has seen a 461% increase from food pantry usage within the last year.